 Don’t guess about whether or not you’re on the right path.
 You can know.

 Prayer: Father, lead us along the right paths in life so we’ll end up where You want us to be.”

 Instead of getting caught up in the world’s celebration of St. Patrick’s Day, take a moment to remember the real St. Patrick, take time out of your busy day to sit down, take a breath, stop worrying, and rest in God’s presence and purpose.
 Let Him refresh you and make you more like Him.
 And in doing so, let God use you (just as He used St. Patrick) to share His word and make Him known.

-To learn more about Derrick and Joseph and Ruth: A Classic Combination, visit HERE.
+To learn more about Martin and A Whisper in the Woods, visit HERE.